ABA Techshow 2021 Visual Notes: Responding to Online Disinformation

-Below you’ll find the visual notes from that session, which were sponsored by MyCase, along with 3 things you need to know:
+Below you’ll find the 3 things you need to know:

 Because law firm consumers are online and likely reading reviews about your firm on Yelp and other sites, it’s important to be aware of the influence of bots.
 As DiResta explained, bots are increasingly commonplace.
 Bots interact on a variety of different sites and do so based on the outcomes desired by the person who programmed the bot.
 And because bots are essentially machines interacting online, they can do so far more efficiently and effectively than their human counterparts, whether they’re leaving negative reviews for your law firm or tweeting inflammatory statements designed to swing an election.